 His approach is heavily influenced by his family craft history, an interest in American manufacturing, and a deep sense of curiosity about the relationship between objects and emotions.
 His work has been recognized by the New York Times, the Washington Post, Wallpaper*, Dezeen, and more, and has appeared in exhibitions across the United States and the world.
 His work appears in locations as disparate as Moynihan Station in New York, the GOOP offices in Santa Monica, and Blackberry Farm in Tennessee.

-For media, direct sales of Halo lighting, and any other inquiries please reach out to firstname.lastname@example.org
+For media, direct sales of Halo lighting and other products, to set up a studio visit, and for any other inquiries please reach out to email@example.com.

 Responsibilities include: assisting the team through multiple elements of the design process, sketching, 3d-modeling, visualizing, research, and prototyping and fabrication.